-The Firefighter’s Pension Scheme 1992 (FPS) is an occupational Defined Benefit Pension Scheme.
-The Scheme is no longer open to new firefighters and it is not possible to transfer other pension rights into the Scheme.
-To be a member of the Scheme you must have joined before 1 April 2006.
+The Firefighters’ Pension Scheme 1992 is a defined benefit pension scheme.
+The 1992 Scheme is closed to new firefighters and it isn’t possible to transfer other pension benefits into the scheme.
+To be a member, you must’ve joined before 1 April 2006.

 The following pages apply only to those firefighter members who retain membership of the 1992 Scheme.

-The FPS is a Final Salary Scheme which means that your pension will be a proportion of final average pensionable pay.
-For each of the first 20 years of pensionable service, you will receive 1/60th of average pensionable pay and for each subsequent year you will get 2/60ths of average pensionable pay.
+The 1992 Scheme is a final salary scheme.
+This means your pension will be a proportion of final average pensionable pay.
+For each of the first 20 years of pensionable service, you will get 1/60th of average pensionable pay.
+For each following year you'll get 2/60ths of your average pensionable pay.
 Each day of pensionable service will count as 1/365th of a year.

 (20 x 1/60) + (4 x 2/60) x £28,000 = 28/60 x £28,000 = £13,066.66 a year